ansible/workshops/exercises/ansible_f5/1.2-add-node/README.md

 - The `host: "{{hostvars[item].ansible_host}}"` parameter tells the module to add a web server IP address already defined in our inventory.
 - The `name: "{{hostvars[item].inventory_hostname}}"` parameter tells the module to use the `inventory_hostname` as the name (which will be node1 and node2).
 - The `validate_certs: "no"` parameter tells the module to not validate SSL certificates.
 This is just used for demonstration purposes since this is a lab.
 - `loop:` tells the task to loop over the provided list.
-The list in this case is the group webservers which includes two RHEL hosts.
+The list in this case is the group web which includes two RHEL hosts.

 Save the file and exit out of editor.